 How can you get people to want to try and embrace vegan foods when you are referring to them as fake?
 Nobody wants fake products when it comes to anything in life.
 People want the real deal, they want genuine, they want something that is good.

-Many vegan foods are replacements for their meat counterparts, but that in no way makes them fake or not "real."
+Many vegan foods are replacements or alternatives for their meat counterparts, but that in no way makes them fake or not "real."
 It means that something else has been introduced.
 Dairy milk is not "real," and non-dairy or plant based milks are not fake.
 Plant based milks are an alternative to dairy milks (and a much better one if you ask me).
 The same goes for non-dairy cheeses, butters, and other vegan and plant based products.
 There are no fake meats or fake cheeses, there are other plant based and vegan options that are made with soy, wheat, quinoa, beans, etc. They are not fake.
 They are all genuine items that stand alone and should not be considered a fake counterpart to something that is genuine.
 There are no fake burgers, but there are veggie burgers, vegan burgers, and plant based burgers.
 There are no fake nuggets, but there are plant based nuggets, vegan nuggets, and veggie nuggets.
 There are no fake hot dogs, but there are plant based and vegan and veggie dogs.